socalledsound/nu-scripts/week1/01-intros/w1-v-02-react-key-concepts.md

 [SC]
 GREAT DEVELOPER TOOLS
 [VO]
 To start with, React comes with great developer tools.
-As we'll soon see, React ships with a great set of developer tools, that make it easy to get up and running and stay up and running, and let you focus more on your development and less on troubleshooting your build tools.
+While the installation process is a bit of a bear the first few times you do it, the React team has done a lot to streamline that process so you can get up and running relatively quickly.
+And they've also built a great set of tools for debugging.
+All this means that you can spend more time building and less time configuring your project.

 [SC]
 DECLARATIVE USER INTERFACE (JSX)